 ENDPOINTS

-Here it is necessary to configure different parameters:
+Here, it is necessary to configure different parameters:

 Endpoint Type: Defines the endpoint type, depending on the selected type, the endpoint will present different fields.
 In the following sections are described some of these types.

-The configurable parameters are the following:
+The configurable parameters are:

 Email Subject: The email subject.

-In the following screenshot, there is an example of an email endpoint that contains some text and variables that are filled when the device calls the endpoint, adding the current temperature and humidity reported by the device.
+There is an example of an email endpoint that contains some text and variables that are filled when the device calls the endpoint, adding the current temperature and humidity reported by the device.
 Notice that temperature

 and humidity